MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 | **Files folder** | Contains files that are stored in Viva Engage and were created or modified during the specified time period.
 Files are named with their account ID and are in native format.
 For example, a PowerPoint presentation might be listed as 127815379.pptx. |

 This data export doesn't include:
+- Data available in the user's settings, including:
+    - user profile
+    - tenants (networks) of which the user is a member
-- Data available in the user's settings.
-(Includes: profile; tenants (networks) they're members of; their account activity, applications, notifications, and language preferences; and their org chart.)
+    - user account activity, applications, notifications, and language preference
+    - org chart
 - User activity data
+- Bookmarked messages
+- Group membership
-- Bookmarked messages, group membership, followed or following users, or followed articles
+- Followed or following users, or followed articles
 - File attachments stored in SharePoint

 <br>

 ### Export tenant data by date range

-1. On the Data Export Page, select **Export tenant data.**
+1. On the Data export page, select **Export tenant data.**
 2. Specify a date range and other options.

 :::image type="content" source="../media/engage/admin/eac-tenant-options.png" alt-text="Export options let you choose a date range and other filters.":::
-- **Date range**  Includes only data in the specified date range.
+- **Date range:**  Includes only data in the specified date range.
 Today’s date is automatically prepopulated as the end date.
-- **Include attachments**  If unselected, only a list of files is exported.
+- **Include attachments:**  If unselected, only a list of files is exported.
 If selected, a **Files** folder is exported containing all files in their native format.
-- **Include external networks**  If unselected, only data from your home network is exported.
+- **Include external networks:**  If unselected, only data from your home network is exported.
 If selected, a separate folder of data from each network is exported.
 Each network is identified by its ID, and the full network names are listed in **Networks.csv**.

 3. Select **Download CSV**.
 Data is exported into a .zip file.